-Authors may submit manuscripts for publication in the Original Article (including original studies, retrospective studies, and descriptive studies), Review Article, Short Communication and Clinical Report sections of the journal.
+Authors may submit manuscripts for publication in the Original Article (including original, retrospective, or descriptive studies), Review Article, Short Communication, and Clinical Report sections of the journal.

-Manuscripts must be in English, with Persian and English abstracts (for authors from non-Persian speaking countries, the Persian abstract will be prepared by the editors of the journal), and Microsoft Word format (.doc or .docx).
-The manuscript (including references, figure legends, and tables) must be double-spaced typed, using 12-point Times New Roman font, 3.5 cm margins, and left justification.
+Manuscripts must be in English and Microsoft Word format (.doc or .docx).
+The manuscript (including references, figure legends, and tables) must be double-spaced, using 12-point Times New Roman font, 3.5 cm margins, and left justification.
 Each line and page of the manuscript must be numbered, beginning from the title page.

 Manuscripts should be arranged as follows: 1) Title page, 2) manuscript main file, 3) figures, and 4) tables.
-Each of these must be uploaded as separated files.
+Each of these must be uploaded as separate files.

-Manuscript main file must be contained only the English and Persian structured abstracts, manuscript main text, references, and figure’s legend without the authors' name and affiliation, acknowledgments, and source of funding.
+The manuscript main file must be contained only the abstract, manuscript main text, references, and figure’s legend without the authors' name and affiliation, acknowledgments, and source of funding.

-All manuscripts must include a structured abstract maximum of 300 words.
-For original articles and short communications the structured abstract must be included the following headings: objective, design, animals (or sample population), procedures, results, and conclusions and clinical relevance.
-For clinical reports, the structured abstract must be included with the following headings: case description, clinical findings, treatment and outcome, and clinical relevance.
-Review articles may have abstracts with a different structure based on their topics.
+All manuscripts must include an abstract maximum of 300 words.
+For original articles and short communications, the abstract must be included objectives, animals (or sample population), procedures, results, and conclusions.
+For clinical reports, the abstract must be included with the case description and clinical findings, treatment and outcome, and clinical relevance.
+Note that the abstract should be written in one paragraph only, without subdividing it into the aforementioned parts.
+Review articles may have abstracts with different structure based on their topics.

 A retrospective study is organized in a manner similar to that of an original study with the exception that the materials and methods section is replaced with criteria for selection of cases and procedures sections.
 A retrospective study must include a meaningful statement of purpose, clinically relevant data, and clinically useful conclusions or interpretations derived directly from the evaluation of the cases described.
 Except for rare conditions, retrospective studies should contain information on at least 10 animals and include appropriate statistical analyses.